mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 * Cases: $500.00
 * **Total**: **$3,297.64**

-The total cost turned out to be substantially higher than [my original estimate of $13/unit](/retrospectives/2020/09/#i-can-manufacture-something-from-scratch-in-two-weeks), but $33/unit is still doable.
+The total cost turned out to be substantially higher than [my original estimate of $13/unit](/retrospectives/2020/09/#i-can-manufacture-something-from-scratch-in-two-weeks), but $33/unit is still doable for a first run.

-The dominant cost is electrical engineers' person-hours during manufacture.
-Because this was a small production run and had to be finished quickly, many of the steps were manual for the sake of short-term expediency.
-Now that I have some breathing room in my inventory, we're evaluating cost optimizations, including better automation and outsourcing manufacture.
+The dominant cost is the electrical engineers' person-hours during manufacture.
+Because this was a small production run that had to be finished quickly, the engineers performed many of the steps manually for the sake of expediency.

+Long-term, it's obviously suboptimal to pay highly-trained electrical engineers to manufacture circuit boards by hand.
+Now that I have some breathing room in my inventory, we're evaluating cost optimizations, including automating and outsourcing more of the manufacturing process.

 In contrast, my 3D printing expenses are fantastically low.
 My state has [a government subsidy](https://www.uml.edu/research/crf/state-voucher-program.aspx) for locally-incorporated small businesses that pays 75% of 3D printing costs through state universities.
+Without it, I would have had to pay $20 per case!

 ## Inventory shortages and the thundering herd problem

 So far, maintaining inventory has been the biggest challenge of selling TinyPilot.
-At this point, I've been backordered more days than I have inventory in stock.
-In some ways, it's "a good problem to have," in that there's enough demand that TinyPilot kits are difficult to keep in stock.
+At this point, I've been backordered more days than I've had inventory in stock.
+In some ways, it's "a good problem to have," in that it reflects high demand.
 In other ways, it's an annoying problem to have because maintaining a backlog of orders is stressful.

 When my inventory is healthy, the relationship between my order backlog and stress levels look like this: